Abi04nesh/synthetic-generator/README.md

 ## Notes
 - All temporary datasets and cleaned datasets are stored in the `media/` directory.
 - Example datasets are provided for testing.
-- Database migrations are stored in the `migrations/` directory of the `analyzer/` app.